Dinosaur and its footprints, fossils and fossil-found places on stamps and postmarks of Israel

 The Ramon crater began forming when the ocean that covered the desert began to move north.

-of the land of Israel" stamps from 2002.
+of "Geology of the land of Israel" stamps from 2002.

 It has been designated as a national geological park.

-north-eastern edge of the crater.
+Many fossils were historically unearthed from the north-eastern edge of the crater.

 Three stamps showing UNESCO world heritage sites of Israel.